k2view-academy/K2View-Academy/articles/03_logical_units/11_add_delete_table_population.md

 # Add or Delete Population from LU Schema

 A Table Population object holds the transformation and mapping rules of the data and populates the data into the LU table.
-Each table can have one or several populations.
+Each table can have one or more populations.

 ### How Do I Add a Table Population To the LU Schema?